dhammon/zosi-hack/README.md

 **The Journey**

-My dad purchased a Zosi H.264 720p DVR camera system as a holiday gift some time ago.
+My dad purchased a Zosi H.264 720p DVR camera system as a holiday gift for me some time ago.
 He was gracious enough to come over and assist me with installing the cameras and fishing the power and data lines through the attic to my network rack.
 It was a long dusty day of crawling through my home's attic but we were successful and I had a new security camera system to catch all the happenings around my home.

 The manufacturer offers a desktop and a mobile application to remotely view various cameras.
-I wasn't too keen on accessing the video footage at any time so I opted not use the applications in favor of connecting a monitor to the DVR and viewing the closed feed whenever needed.
+I wasn't too keen on remotely accessing the video footage at any time so I opted not use the applications in favor of connecting a monitor to the DVR and viewing the closed feed whenever needed.

 Out of curiosity I connected the DVR on my network and ran an `nmap` scan.
 The scan quickly discovered port 23 telnet was open.
 Telnet is an unencrypted remote access service which could grant me a terminal on the DVR if I had the credentials.